Njrk/kbot/README.md

 # kbot

 This is the Telegram bot.

+Link to the bot: https://t.me/Njrk_bot

 Usage: